PrashantTakale369/HR_Employees_Attrition/python-ml/README.md

 # Python ML Backend

-This folder contains the complete Python-based machine learning backend for employee attrition prediction.
+This folder contains the complete Python-based machine learning backend for employee attrition prediction using **FastAPI**.

 ## Quick Setup